erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 The initialization strategy is determined at runtime by ``init_type``, which has six possible values.

-For more details on the hydrostatic initialization, see the ref:`Initialization section<theory/Initialization>`.
+For more details on the hydrostatic initialization, see :ref:`sec:Initialization`.

 In addition, there is a run-time option to project the initial velocity field to make it divergence-free.